shameekagarwal/shameekagarwal.github.io/_posts/2025-12-26-high-level-design-v.md

 ### High Level Design

 - users post tweets via load balancers, which distribute traffic to application servers
-- dns resolves domain names to ip addresses
 - it uses a sequencer called snowflake to generate unique ids for tweets, users, etc
 - we need to monitor traffic (e.g. new year) to automatically scale our workloads
 - we need to use replication and sharding of databases to handle scale
 - we need a failover strategy for resilience
 - twitter uses "polyglot persistence" for its architecture
-- hdfs for events and logs for analytics
 - cassandra for storing tweets - we do not need to support complex queries but at the same time, we need to support very high read and write throughput
 - s3 like blob storage for media files
 - mysql for ad management, with sharding and replication implementation. ad management involves bidding between advertisers etc, which requires strong consistency